Last updated: Jun 2022

 What are Stuffed Dates?

-Stuffed Dates are a popular Mediterranean-inspired snack made with dates that you cut open and stuff with various fillings.
-They are easily customizable using whatever you have in your kitchen pantry and they make the perfect easy and healthy snack or appetizer.
+Stuffed Dates is a popular Mediterranean-inspired snack made with dates cut open and stuffed with various fillings.
+They are easily customizable using whatever you have in your kitchen pantry, and they make the perfect easy and healthy snack or appetizer.